umee-network/docs/docs/users/blockchain-basics/what-is-blockchain.md

 ### Proof of Stake

 > Umee is a Proof of Stake blockchain.
-Other well known proof of stake blockchains include Cosmos Hub, Solana, Polkadot, and Cardano.
+Other well known Proof of Stake blockchains include Cosmos Hub, Solana, Polkadot, and Cardano.

 Proof of Stake (PoS) blockchains require network participants called "[validators](/users/blockchain-basics/what-is-staking.html#validators)" to lock up crypto as collateral to ensure that they properly “_validate_” the data being included in a new entry on the distributed ledger.
 Validators are randomly selected to validate a block based on the amount of collateral they have locked up, or “[staked](/users/blockchain-basics/what-is-staking),” hence the name “Proof of Stake.”
 Once a randomly selected validator validates a block, other validators verify its accuracy and the "_block rewards_," or newly minted units of crypto, are released.